835066087/Big-Data/README.md

 ## HDFS

 ​		First of all，We need to learn some overviews of Hadoop.
-Because of this, I add some Hadoop knowledge into the file ”HDFS理论文件“, for example:
+Because of this, I add some Hadoop knowledge into the file "HDFS理论文件", for example: